SoftwareAG/c8y-docs/content/oee/oee-faq-bundle/general.md

 ### Where do I find values older than 60 days?

 The standard retention for data on {{< product-c8y-iot >}} is 60 days.
 To save OEE data longer than 60 days, you can change the data retention in your platform settings.
-For more information on how to change the retention rules, see [Administration > Managing data](/users-guide/administration/#data-retention) in the *User guide*.
+For more information on how to change the retention rules, see [Retention rules](/standard-tenant/managing-data/#retention-rules).

 ### Which roles are distinguished by the application?